vonMentzerLab/cf_classification/README.md

 `cf_classify_min_score_fraction`: Minimum alignment score fraction for a gene to be classified as a gene from the clustered gene database, rather than "Unknown".

+`cores`: Number of cores to use in parallelised steps.

 `out_dir`: Directory to save output files to.

-`contig_dir`: Directory with genome sequence files.
-Required if outputting operon/gene sequences (see below).

 `output_gene_seqs`: Boolean - write found genes to fasta files?